microsoft/MSBuildSdks/src/Artifacts/README.md

 hosted build environment.

+**NOTE: When using the .NET SDK's built-in artifacts functionality, the features of Microsoft.Build.Artifacts are disabled.**

 ## Example
 The source of artifacts default to the project's `$(OutputPath)`.
 You simply need to specify a destination in order to have the artifacts staged for that project.